 9. Why does CO2 require a smaller pressure gradient than O2?

-Carbon dioxide is 20 times more soluble than oxygen.
+CO2 requires a smaller pressure gradient because it is 20 times more soluble in blood than oxygen.

 10. What is the partial pressure of carbon dioxide (PCO2) when entering the capillaries of the lungs?